 September 1999 in the heart of downtown Charlottesville, VA.

-The Tasting Room is open for tastings and pints Wednesdays through Fridays from 12-8 PM, Saturdays from 11 AM – 8 PM, and Sundays from 12-6 PM.
+The Tasting Room is open for tastings and pints Tuesdays through Fridays from 12 – 9 PM, Saturdays from 11 AM – 9 PM, and Sundays from 12-6 PM.

-To-go beer can be purchased during regular business hours (listed above) and on Mondays and Tuesdays between 9-5 PM.
+To-go beer can be purchased during regular business hours (listed above) and on Mondays between 9-5 PM, by reservation only.
+To reserve kegs or cases to go, please e-mail Allie@starrhill.com.

 Starr Hill Brewery currently distributes in Alabama, Georgia, Maryland, North Carolina, Pennsylvania, Tennessee, Virginia, and Washington D.C.